 Interest Income.
-EMCORE realized a significant increase in interest income for both the three and six months ended March 31, 2007 compared to the same periods in the prior year, due to an increase in cash, cash equivalents, and marketable securities, primarily as a result of the sale of EMCORE's 49% membership interest in GELcore, LLC for \$100.0 million to General Electric Corporation on August 31, 2006.
+EMCORE realized a significant increase in interest income due to an increase in cash, cash equivalents and marketable securities, primarily as a result of the sale of EMCORE's 49% membership interest in GELcore, LLC for \$100.0 million to General Electric Corporation on August 31, 2006.

 Loss from Convertible Subordinated Notes Exchange Offer.
 In November 2005, EMCORE exchanged \$14.4 million aggregate principal amount of EMCORE's 5% convertible subordinated notes due in May 2006 for \$16.6 million aggregate principal amount of newly issued convertible senior subordinated notes due May 15, 2011.
 As a result of this transaction, EMCORE recognized approximately \$1.1 million of expense in the first quarter of fiscal 2006 related to the early extinguishment of debt.
 EMCORE will also incur additional expense of approximately \$1.1 million over the life of the subordinated notes, which will be charged to interest expense.
-This charge will increase expense by approximately \$50,000 per quarter through May 2011, the maturity date of the convertible subordinated notes.
+This charge will increase interest expense by approximately \$50,000 per quarter through May 2011, the maturity date of the convertible subordinated notes.